-The Ph.D. in second language acquisition, as an interdisciplinary field, is sponsored by the Foreign Language Acquisition Research and Education (FLARE) program; the administrative home of second language acquisition is the Division of World Languages, Literatures, and Cultures.
-FLARE faculty are drawn from various departments in the College of Liberal Arts and Sciences and in the College of Education.
+The interdisciplinary Ph.D. in Second Language Acquisition is sponsored by Foreign Language Acquisition Research and Education (FLARE).
+More than 20 faculty members affiliated with SLA are drawn from various departments in the College of Liberal Arts and Sciences and the College of Education.

 Graduate Program of Study

 The Language Media Center (LMC) is an essential resource unit for faculty and students in the Division of World Languages, Literatures, and Cultures.
 The LMC offers facilities and services for traditional language laboratory work as well as for foreign language video and computer-based activities.
 LMC facilities and services include a 50-computer information technology center (Windows and Macintosh), two digital audio laboratories, a multimedia development studio, a One Button Studio for video recording with Open Broadcaster Software (OBS), 13 media viewing stations, and six small-group rooms.
 The LMC also circulates a collection of over 3,000 foreign language, English as a Second Language, and American Sign Language digital media materials.

 Production and transcription of sounds in human languages; physics of sound, computer analysis of speech sounds.
 Offered fall semesters.
 Same as LING:3005.

 Introduction to first language acquisition, with focus on infancy through five years; sound discrimination abilities, word learning, babbling and speech production, acquisition of grammar; perspectives from psychology, audiology, linguistics, speech pathology.
 Prerequisites: PSY:2701 and (PSY:2812 with a minimum grade of C- or PSY:2810 with a minimum grade of C-) and (PSY:2401 with a minimum grade of C- or PSY:2601 with a minimum grade of C-).
 Same as PSY:3085.